stfc/cloud-docs/source/Swift/IntroducingSwift.rst

 .. note::

-  Containers created using the CLI will not be publicly accessible.
-This can be changed via the GUI.
+  Containers created using the Openstack client will not be publicly accessible.
+This can be changed via the GUI, or by :ref:`updating the container's metadata <swift_update_metadata>`.

 .. _Upload-Objects-CLI: